-- there is unauthorised access to or unauthorised disclosure of personal information, or a loss of personal information, that an organisation holds - this is likely to result in serious harm to one or more individuals, and - the organisation or agency hasn't been able to prevent the likely risk of serious harm with remedial action
+- there is unauthorised access to or unauthorised disclosure of personal information, or a loss of personal information, that an organisation holds - the breach this is likely to result in serious harm to one or more individuals, and - the organisation or agency hasn't been able to prevent the likely risk of serious harm with remedial action meaning more probable than not, requires as assessment from the perspective of a reasonable person.

 Serious harm to a person may include serious physical, psychological, emotional, financial or reputational harm.
-Determining if serious harm is likely, meaning more probable than not, requires as assessment from the perspective of areasonable person.
+Determining if serious harm is likely,